yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

         - update requirements.txt
         - update Dockerfile
         - update terraform files config.tf and variables.tf
-        - That's it ! :)
+        - That's it !
+---

-    * feel free to contribute to this project by creating issues
+**NB:** Feel free to contribute to this project by creating issues :)

 ---
 **Table of Contents**